dappros/ethora/README.md

 ---

-### All the things you can do
+### All the things you can do! 😎 🚀

-Some things you can create with Ethora engine
+Some ideas of what you can build with Ethora engine:
-* a social / community app with chat rooms
+⭐ a social / community app with chat rooms
-* a wallet app for digital assets (NFTs) or documents (PDF, health reports etc)
-* loyalty points / rewards app
+⭐ a wallet app for digital assets (NFTs) or documents (PDF, health reports etc) ⭐ loyalty points / rewards app
 * chat bot / ChatGPT consulting app
 * p2p social commerce app
 * gamificaiton of [anything] app